Ingrid Haas, Ph.D.

 About Me:

-Dr. Ingrid Haas is Associate Professor of Political Science and Resident Faculty in the Center for Brain, Biology, and Behavior, with a courtesy appointment in the Department of Psychology.
+Dr. Ingrid Haas is Graduate Program Chair and Associate Professor in the Department of Political Science.
+She is Resident Faculty in the Center for Brain, Biology, and Behavior and holds a courtesy appointment in the Department of Psychology.
 Dr. Haas is interested in understanding the expression of political attitudes and beliefs, and how that expression is influenced by contextual factors such as emotion and identity.
 She conducts interdisciplinary research on political behavior using theory and methods from political psychology, social psychology, and cognitive neuroscience.
-Her specific areas of expertise include attitudes, social cognition, emotion, prejudice, social identity, experimental design, survey design, and functional MRI (fMRI).
-Dr. Haas directs the Political Attitudes and Cognition (PAC) Lab and serves as Faculty Coordinator of the Political Science Experimental Participant Pool (PSEPP).
-She teaches courses on political psychology, American politics, and quantitative/experimental research methods.
-She earned her M.A. and Ph.D. in social psychology from The Ohio State University and B.A. in psychology and political science from the University of St. Thomas in Minnesota.
+Her specific areas of expertise include attitudes, social cognition, emotion, prejudice, social identity, experimental design, survey design, and structural and functional MRI (sMRI/fMRI).
+Dr. Haas directs the Political Attitudes and Cognition (PAC) Lab.
+She teaches courses focused on political psychology and American politics.
+She earned her Ph.D. and M.A. in social psychology from The Ohio State University and B.A. in psychology and political science from the University of St. Thomas in Minnesota.

 Research Interests